l-aldarondo/PyBer_Analysis/README.md

 <br/>

-Finally we created a visualization of the "Total Fare by City Type" using a multiple-line plot as shown in Figure 1.6.
+Finally, we created a visualization of the "Total Fare by City Type" using a multiple-line plot as shown in Figure 1.6.

 <br/>